JiaweiZhuang/old_cloud_GC/README.md

 <img src="img/8.png" width="480">

-Now your own server is running on the cloud!
+Now your own server appears on the cloud!

 #### Step 3: log in to the virtual server and run GEOS-Chem

 Select your instance, click on the "Connect" button near the "Launch Instance Button", then you should see this page:

 <img src="img/9.png" width="480">

-Copy the command below "Example:".
+Copy the "ssh -i ..." command under "Example" in the above page.

 Before using it to ssh to your server, you need to make some minor changes:

-- cd to the directory that you store the Key Pair (preferably /.ssh)
+- cd to the directory that you store the Key Pair (preferably $HOME/.ssh)
 - type "chmod 400 your\_key\_pair.pem" to change the permission.
 - change "root" to "ubuntu".
 (You'll be asked to use "ubuntu" if you keep the "root")
 - (optional) add -Y to allow x11 forwarding.